evo-design/evo/README.md

 ## Together API

-Evo is available through TogetheAI with a [web UI](https://api.together.xyz/playground/language/togethercomputer/evo-1-131k-base), where you can interaface and generate DNA sequences with a chat-like interface.
+Evo is available through Together AI with a [web UI](https://api.together.xyz/playground/language/togethercomputer/evo-1-131k-base), where you can generate DNA sequences with a chat-like interface.

 For more detailed or batch workflows, you can call the Together API with a simple example below.